 Changes in the local hydrology at the STP site will occur as a result of the construction of STP 3 & 4.
 Local surface water flow patterns will be altered; however, these alterations will be local to the construction area and will not have a cumulative effect on a regional scale.
 Groundwater usage will also increase during construction.
-As discussed in Subsection 4.2.2, the withdrawal rate permitted by the Coastal Plains Groundwater Conservation District (CPGCD) is 1860 gpm.
-After deducting the amount of groundwater consumed by the operation of STP 1 & 2, approximately 1060 gpm would be available for use in the construction of STP 3 & 4.
-STPNOC determined that, under normal construction conditions, 1060 gpm will be sufficient to meet the construction needs of STP 3 & 4.
-The maximum withdrawal rate required for STP 1 & 2 and construction of STP 3 & 4 will be maintained below the withdrawal rate permitted by the CPGCD through water conservation or other mitigative measures.
+With the clarification provided in Subsection 2.3.1.2.4.3, the STP site groundwater operating permit limit is approximately 3000 acre-feet/year.
+Evaluation of site groundwater use confirms that the STP site groundwater operating permit limit provides adequate groundwater supply for water uses required for the operation of STP Units 1 & 2 and the construction, initial testing and operation of STP Units 3 & 4.
 There are no other large groundwater users in the vicinity of STP.
-There are two local industrial facilities that use groundwater (OXEA and Equistar); however, these facilities are approximately 5 miles from the site, too far away for there to be cumulative impacts on the aquifer.
-The net drawdown in the aquifer will be relatively local and not have any regional effects.
+There are two local industrial facilities that use groundwater (OXEA and Equistar); however, these facilities are approximately 5 miles from the site, too far away for there to be cumulative impacts on the aguifer.
+The net drawdown in the aguifer will be relatively local and not have any regional effects.
 Therefore, cumulative impacts to groundwater during construction will be SMALL and mitigation would not be warranted.